DavidAStevenson/extendible-hashing/README.md

 # TODO
 - Complete tests around main extendiblehashfile
 - Tidy up TODO items throughout source
-- Add a trimmed down Vagrantfile with just the necessary items to build and run

 # BUGS
 - a fresh development environment (https://github.com/DavidAStevenson/dev-host) is not able to `make gtest` successfully.
 Must have messed up the googletest library setup somehow...